-CRITICAL LITERACY Process and employ information for a variety of academic, occupational, and personal purposes.
-1. Read, analyze, and evaluate complex literary and informational texts written from various cultural perspectives, with an emphasis on works originating outside the United States and the British Isles from 1600 to the present.
-2. Analyze and evaluate information from graphic texts to draw conclusions, defend claims, and make decisions.
-Examples: tables, graphs, charts, digital dashboards, flow charts, timelines, forms, maps, blueprints 3.
-Analyze how an author's cultural perspective influences style, language, and themes.
-4. Interpret an author's use of characterization, connotation, denotation, figurative language, literary elements, and point of view to create and convey meaning in a RECEPTION READING variety of texts.
-5. Analyze context and organizational structures to determine theme, tone, and the meaning of the work as a whole.
-6. Compare and/or contrast the perspectives in a variety of fiction, nonfiction, informational, digital, and multimodal texts produced from diverse historical, cultural, and global viewpoints, not limited to the grade-level literary focus.
-7. Read, analyze, and evaluate texts from science, social studies, and other academic disciplines to determine how those disciplines treat domain-specific vocabulary and content organization.
+CRITICAL LITERACY Process and employ information for a variety of academi c, occupational, and personal purposes.
+1. Read, analyze various cultura United States: 2.
+Analyze and e claims, and ma Examp forms, 3.
+Analyze how a language, liter variety of texts 5.
+Analyze contemeaning of the following the following the following texts and global views and global views. and evaluate complex literary and informational texts written from all perspectives, with an emphasis on works originating outside the and the British Isles from 1600 to the present.
+Evaluate information from graphic texts to draw conclusions, defend aske decisions.
+Eles: tables, graphs, charts, digital dashboards, flow charts, timelines, maps, blueprints an author's cultural perspective influences style, language, and themes.
+Enthor's use of characterization, connotation, denotation, figurative tary elements, and point of view to create and convey meaning in a

 LISTENING 8.
 Through active listening, evaluate tone, organization, content, and non-verbal cues to determine the purpose and credibility of a speaker.
 EXPRESSION WRITING 9.
 Compose both short and extended narrative, informative/explanatory, and argumentative writings that are clear and coherent, use an appropriate command of language, and demonstrate development, organization, style, and tone that are relevant to task, purpose, and audience.
 Examples: paragraphs, constructed responses, essays a.
 Write a memoir, narrative essay, or personal or fictional narrative to convey a series of events, establishing a clear purpose, using narrative techniques, and sequencing events coherently.
-Examples: dialogue, pacing, description, reflection; chronological order; reverse chronological order; flashbacks b.
+Examples: dialogue, pacing, description, reflection; chronological order, reverse chronological order, flashbacks b.
 Write explanations and expositions that incorporate relevant evidence, using effective transitions that objectively introduce and develop topics.
 Examples: specific facts, examples, details, statistics/data, examples appropriate to the audience's knowledge of the topic c.
 Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning, relevant and sufficient evidence, appropriate transitions, and a concluding section that follows from and supports the information presented.
-SPEAKING Present research findings to peers, either formally or informally, integrating credible, accurate information from multiple sources, including diverse media.
+SPEAKING 10.
+Present research findings to peers, either formally or informally, integrating credible, accurate information from multiple sources, including diverse media.11.
 Participate in collaborative discussions involving multiple perspectives, responding and contributing with relevant evidence and commentary.